-Follow Chef Erin MacDonald in another exciting episode of her Shifting Sands series.
-In this episode, Chef Erin visits Zanzibar, a Tanzanian archipelago off the coast of East Africa, famous for its pepper, cinnamon, spice markets and more!
+Follow Erin in another exciting episode of Shifting Sands as she journeys to Zanzibar.
+Zanzibar is a Tanzanian archipelago off the coast of East Africa, famous for its pepper, cinnamon, spice markets and more!

 About Chef Erin MacDonald: